actions/importer-labs/jenkins/5-custom-transformers.md

 ## Custom transformers for a known step

-You can also override Valet's default behavior.
+You can also override GitHub Actions Importer's default behavior.
 In this scenario, you may not want to use the third-party action for publishing junit test results that is used by default.
 Again, answer the following questions before writing a custom transformer:

 1. What is the "identifier" of the step to customize?
     - __junit__